 There is no stipend.

-We see an average of 15 dogs daily for exam, and on several days a month we will see 40+ dogs per day.
-We average 12 spays/neuters per week.
+On an average day, we see 15–20 dogs for exam, and 6–8 dogs for anesthetic procedures.
+Several days a month we will see 40+ dogs per day.
+We average 12 spays/neuters per week plus numerous other surgical procedures.
 Our practice is limited to the dogs in our program.
-Most of our patients are Labrador retrievers or golden retrievers, ages 13–18 months.
+Most of our patients are Labrador retrievers or golden retrievers, ages 2–18 months.